 The Second World War brought great changes to the university and the School of Architecture in particular.
 The war had opened up more opportunities for women and enrolment climbed heavily.
-Harland required a Masters degree in order to teach in, and run, the Interior Design department and so it was that she attended Columbia University for the summers of 1945-47, ultimately obtaining a Masters of Fine Arts degree.
+Harland needed a Masters degree in order to teach in, and run, the Interior Design department, so she attended Columbia University during the summers of 1945-47, ultimately obtaining a Masters of Fine Arts degree.
 Harland continued to build her department into a full Department of Interior Decorating by – in response to pressure from returning veterans – convincing the university to develop the program within the School of Architecture into a four-year Interior Design degree, in 1949.
 With the enthusiastic support of Dean Jack Russell, Harland became first the chairman of the department and later, department head.

-As the first school of interior design in Canada, courses were developed by the faculty in concert with industry needs and reflected changes in building materials, design and technology.
+As theirs was the first school of interior design in Canada, the school's faculty developed courses in concert with industry needs and reflected changes in building materials, design and technology.
 Close ties within the larger department gave the program a base in architecture generally.
 Most of the faculty were graduates of the University of Manitoba.
 The program attracted students from across the country and was recognized as a leader in the field in both Canada and the United States.
 Harland also left her mark in building up the Interior Designers Educators Council of Canada (IDEC) as a separate entity from the more conservative American Interior Decorators Council.
 She also served as president of the Manitoba Institute of Interior Designers.